Online Safety for Parents

 Internet Matters – https://www.internetmatters.org/advice/online-gaming/

-Childnet – http://www.childnet.com/resources/online-gaming-an-introduction-for-parents
+Childnet – https://www.childnet.com/resources/fun-and-games/

 If you want a sensational take on Fortnite then head over to the Sun! https://www.thesun.co.uk/news/6032635/fortnite-warning-nca-paedophiles-grooming-children-online/

-Safer Internet Day 2023
+Safer Internet Day:

 Download parent resources from https://www.saferinternetday.org/home